ton-community/ton-docs/docs/develop/dapps/ton-connect/tg-bot-integration.md

 In `onWalletClick` handler we are creating special QR and universal link for selected wallet only, and modify the message.

-Now we have to register this functions as callbacks:
+Now we have to register this functions as callbacks (`walletMenuCallbacks`):

 ```ts
 // src/connect-wallet-menu.ts